The Good, The Bad, and the Super Weird in Japan

 If you can figure out how to use the toilets, you’re doing better than most Westerners because there are a lot of oddities in Asia.
 From electric eyelash curlers to life-sized cartoons and ninjas, there are plenty of WTF photo opps.

-Spa World – Billed as a theme park of spas from around the world, Spa World in Osaka is strange.
+Billed as a theme park of spas from around the world, Spa World in Osaka is strange.
 Separated into men’s and women’s floors by country, you can experience a Turkish Bath, Russian Banya, Israeli Salt Room, and much more all under one roof.
 The only catch?
 It’s all naked.
 And let me be the first to say, I was surprised to learn that Japanese women haven’t shaved since the ‘80s.
 So not only was I the only white person, but I stuck out like a sore thumb.
+Not your typical spa experience.

 Like It?
 Pin It!